 Despite this, innovation that occurs in the informal sector is not captured to the extent that reflects its significance in reality.
 Indeed, measuring innovation in the informal sector is challenging.
 To this end, surveys of informal entities run by members of the tested households have been produced in a number of countries, especially in Africa.
 Initially most surveys were focused on capitals, big cities or urban areas, due to the lack of resources.
-This has been gradually changing to cover larger territories.
-The most importantly is how the informal sector is reflected in these surveys.
+This has been gradually changing to cover larger territories.77 Most importantly is how the informal sector is reflected in these surveys.

 "In particular, two types of survey should be considered for the purpose of surveying innovation in the IE (informal economy): (i) Mixed households/establishments surveys which fit particularly countries with a large informal economy, and the (ii) combined surveys which associate a household survey with a separate establishment survey able to capture small micro-enterprises as well as small and medium enterprises, which often escape surveys on the formal sector."
+78

-&lt;sup>72 Note the traditional health care for example- one of many - that goes unaccounted for in the "classical" metrics of innovation.
+72 Note that traditional health care, for example-one of many-goes unaccounted for in the "classical" metrics of innovation.

-&lt;sup>73 Wunsch-Vincent, Sacha, Jeremy de Beer, and Erika Kraemer-Mbula.
-"The Informal Economy, innovation and the role of IP."
-WIPO.
-Accessed June 20, 2017.
+73 Wunsch-Vincent, S., J. De Beer, and E. Kraemer-Mbula (2012).
+"The Informal Economy, Innovation and the Role of